Berlin – Johannesburg – Berlin: Private Jet Connections

 When you fly to Johannesburg International Airport you go through the City of Joburg’s city border.
 For international passengers travelling to the International City of Johannesburg (I.C.J.) you can travel to I.C.J via the O. R. Tambo International Airport.

-We think that if you’re flying for business, you’ll want to fly into Johannesburg’s International City (I.C.J.) anyway to get to the International Business Centre.
+We assume that if you are travelling for business you would likely want to fly into the International City of Johannesburg (I.C.J.) anyway to get to the International Business Centre.

 To get to I.C.J., fly into Johannesburg’s O. R. Tambo International Airport and check in for your international flight.
-Then head to the international arrivals terminal (the one on the right hand side) and ask for information on the International City of Johannesburg.
+Then inquire for information on the International City of Johannesburg at the international arrivals terminal (on the right hand side).

 On the airport map of the International City of Johannesburg, it’s easier to just go to the City Centre Airport in O. R. Tambo Airport.
 There’s a number for the City Centre Airport and you can get details from there.